 What is the Audubon Master Birder Program?

 The Audubon Master Birder (AMB) program is an intensive year-long study of Colorado’s birds and their habitats.
-The mission of the AMB program is to develop field ornithologists with an understanding of bird identification, behavior, habitat, and conservation, and the desire to share their learning through leadership and ongoing commitment to the Audubon Society of Greater Denver, the Colorado birding community, and beyond
+The mission of the AMB program is to develop field ornithologists with an understanding of bird identification, behavior, habitat, and conservation, and the desire to share their learning through leadership and ongoing commitment to Denver Audubon, the Colorado birding community, and beyond.
+The AMB program is offered every other year, with the next program scheduled to begin in July 2023.

 How is the program structured?